Menu Audio Description Project

 Now how about genres?
 Initially we tried to consolidate to 9 genres per service to fit across the screen as navigation links; but when this became impractical, we introduced a button to display all a service's titles by genre, and let the number increase as necessary, though still doing some consolidation.
 A simple example of consolidation is using the genre Kids & Family, converting any of the following to it: Kids, Family, Children, Children's Television.
 We do this consolidation to make it easier for you to find all films of a certain genre easily, without knowing all the variations possible.

 The current website limits services to only one genre per film or series.
-We realize this is limiting, and we are working on expanding this later in 2024.
+We realize this is limiting, and we are working on expanding this later in 2024, probably to 3.

-Here is a chart showing you all the genres we display and what consolidates into those names (typical variations the services send us).
+Here is a chart (perpetually under review) showing you all the genres we display and what consolidates into those names (typical variations the services send us).
 Comments welcome!

 GENRE NAME WE USE Additional Genres found in vendor spreadsheets